-Plywood is an engineered wood from the manufactured boards family, which also includes particle board and oriented strand board (OSB).
+Plywood is an engineered wood from the manufactured boards family which includes particle board and oriented strand board (OSB).
 It is made from thin sheets of veneer peeled from debarked wood.
 These thin layers, also called plies, are glued together in alternating right angles to create a cross-grain pattern.
 This pattern adds strength and stability that resists shrinkage and expansion caused by moisture.

-|sanded plywood||Sanded Plywood||The face and back (top and bottom) plies are sanded in the manufacturing process to be smooth and even.
-Little to no additional sanding is needed.
-Have a finish-quality appearance and a high strength-to-weight ratio.||Typically used where it will be seen, such as for cabinets, shelves and paneling.
-Strong enough to also be used in structural applications.|
+Sanded plywood features face and back (top and bottom) plies that are sanded in the manufacturing process.
+It is used in places where it is visible, such as for cabinets, shelves and paneling.

-|hardwood plywood||Hardwood Plywood||Made from hardwoods like birch, maple and oak.
-Plies are glued at right angles to one another, making the plywood very strong and stable.
-Can be heavier than other types of plywood.||Best used for furniture and anything that requires a strong load-bearing frame.
+Hardwood plywood is made from hardwoods like birch, maple and oak.
+The plies are glued at right angles to one another, making the plywood very strong and stable.
+It can be heavier than other types of plywood.
+Use hardwood plywood for furniture and anything that requires a strong load-bearing frame.

-|project panels||Project Plywood Panels||Ready-to-use, pre-cut plywood boards designed for quick and easy DIY projects.
-Various types of wood, ply and plywood alternatives available.||Used for planned DIY projects when you know the measurements needed for plywood.
-Great for beginner DIYers.
+Project plywood panels are ready-to-use, pre-cut plywood boards designed for quick and easy DIY projects.
+There are various types of wood, ply and plywood alternatives available.
+Use this for planned DIY projects when you know the measurements.
+It’s a great material for beginner DIYers.

-|Markerboard - Plywood||Markerboard||Plywood panels with a coated writing surface.
-For use with dry erase markers only.||Used to create craft tables or finished markerboards for chore lists, notes, calendars, drawings and more.|
+Markerboard has plywood panels with a coated writing surface to use with dry erase markers only.
+It is ideal for craft tables or finished markerboards.

 A ply refers to a layer of veneer used to create plywood’s various thicknesses.
 More ply creates a thicker and stronger board.
 Plywood has an odd number of plies and needs at least three plies.
 Although specialty plywood can have any number of plies above three, most plywood is categorized as 3-ply, 5-ply or multi-ply.

-- 3-ply is one of the most common types of plywood.
+3-ply is one of the most common types of plywood.
 It is about 2- to 3-millimeters thick and is generally used indoors, since it looks more decorative than thicker plywood boards.

 5-ply is a versatile type of plywood that is about 4-millimeters thick.
 Use it indoors or outdoors, but avoid using for framing permanent structures, such as a shed or a home.